Doctor in MAX HOSPITAL - Pitampura

 Several medicines may be prescribed for treating people with dependent personality disorder.
 The medicines help in the management of depression and anxiety, which are common symptoms.
 The medications must be monitored well, as the patient may abuse these prescription drugs or use them inappropriately.

 People affected with dependent personality disorder are at an enhanced risk of substance abuse.
 They are also prone to being abused by other people as they are willing to do anything in order to maintain a relationship.
 You should visit a psychiatrist in case you experience any symptoms of this condition.
+If you wish to discuss any specific problem, you can consult a psychiatrist.

 Hi sir, My age is 24.
 Today if I listen any Songs they got stuck in my mind and loosing my concentration when I am in any important work.
 They got disturbs me alot.
 So I visited a psychiatrist and the doctor given some medicine.
 Names are FLUNIL 20 MG AND CLONIL 25 MG.
 I think those are antidepressants.
 Is it worth to try those medicines.
 Is having any side-effects by using those medicines.
 The doctor said to try those medicines for one month and get back to me.
 So please help me with that.